alexholmes/hdfs-file-slurper/README.md

 And you would use it as follows:

 <pre><code>
-bin/hdfs-file-slurper.sh --sourcedir test --completedir test2 --script "/app/test.py"
+bin/hdfs-file-slurper.sh --sourcedir /app --completedir /completed --script "/app/test.py"
 </code></pre>

 You can also choose to compress the HDFS output file with the "--compress" option, which takes a Hadoop CompressionCodec